Resources

 What if the deceased Claimant lived on reserve and did not have a will?

 If the deceased Claimant lived on reserve prior to passing away and did not have a will, we recommend that you call one of Indigenous Services Canada (ISC) Regional Offices to be appointed as the Estate Administrator.
 The Regional Office that will be responsible for the estate depends on the province/territory where the individual died.
 To start the process, the death must be reported to ISC.
-To report the death of a registered family member, you can provide ISC with a copy of the:
+To report the death of a registered family member, you can provide ISC with a copy of the following documents:

 • Vital statistics death record or extract